The Hard Way (1991 film): Plot

 Nick later stumbles into a confrontation between Moss and The Party Crasher, during which he saves Moss's life.
+Nick then confronts Moss, punching him several times in anger.
 The Party Crasher is wounded, taken to an ambulance, but he kills several people and escapes.
 Nick briefly captures him, radioing their location before he is knocked out.
 Susan visits Moss, stating that being a cop will never allow them to have a stable relationship, so she breaks up with him.

 Nick returns and tries to convince Moss that the Party Crasher will target Susan.
 Even though Moss is convinced that the Party Crasher will flee the jurisdiction, Nick argues that the killer is acting out a theatrical revenge plot as part of his bid for media attention.
 The Party Crasher abducts Susan, luring Moss and Nick into a confrontation on an advertising billboard featuring Nick's latest film and a brawl ensues.
 Nick saves Susan and Moss from being shot, but is himself shot in the chest.
-Moss pushes the Party Crasher off the roof.
+Moss then throws the Party Crasher off the roof.
 Trying to keep Nick from losing consciousness, he lectures him again about the dangers of being a cop.

 However, months later, Moss and Susan have married and attend the premiere of The Good, the Badge and the Ugly.
 Nick survived his gunshot wound and leveraged the experience into a new drama.
 Moss is annoyed to discover that Nick's best lines in the film almost entirely formed from his lectures, and jokes that he should have received a writer's credit.